How the Pandemic Affected Podcast Listenership

 By Laura DiCaprio

 Although podcasts themselves are nothing new (they’ve been around in some shape or form since the 1980s), the nuances of the medium are continually changing and evolving.
-Knowing who listens to podcasts, their media habits, and what programs are offered allow us media folks to make informed decisions as to whether or not to include them on our media plans.
-Podcast listenership has shifted again since the COVID pandemic, but in a positive way.
+Knowing who listens to podcasts, their media habits, and what programs are offered to allow us media folks to make informed decisions as to whether or not to include them on our media plans.
+Podcast listenership has shifted again since the COVID pandemic but in a positive way.

 Who Listens to Podcasts?

 In short, everyone!
 Podcast programming formats have expanded and cover a vast variety of topics, appealing to a wide range of people.
-Demographically, podcast listeners are generally split evenly male/female, have a higher than average household income, and are college educated.
+Demographically, podcast listeners are generally split evenly male/female, have a higher than average household income, and are college-educated.
 When podcasts really began to take off about four years ago, the medium most appealed to the young-to-middle aged; while A25-54 were tuning in, older adults 55+ were not as interested.
 This trend has drastically changed in the past year, and now 22% of A55+ are active podcast listeners:

 So why the sudden jump in Podcast listenership in 2020?

 Is it due to the COVID pandemic, since people are staying in and looking for new ways to be entertained?
 Or is it due to the growth of content variety of podcasts offered?
 One can argue it’s a mix of both.
 According to a recent Scarborough survey, two-thirds of workers began working from home at the start of the COVID pandemic.
 This new schedule lead to a shift in media habits:

 53% of remote workers reported listening to “spoken word audio content” at least once per week.
 This is a huge audience just waiting to be reached, and advertisers are listening.